 According to Memorial Sloan-Kettering Cancer Center, papain may act as an immune support system for cancer treatment, as proteolytic enzymes such as papain help to modulate leukocytes in the immune response.
-Several studies suggest that the papain enzyme also possesses anti-tumor capacities.

-5. Inflammation Resistant
+5. Redness Resistant

 Papain holds compounds that may aid in protecting the body from cellular damage caused by free radicals.
 One study published in the Journal of Dairy Science fount that papain can offer a potential alternative to chemical additives for increased survival of probiotic bacteria in yogurt due to its oxidation properties.
-Similarly, it is also a powerful anti-microbial agent commonly used in food preservation, as it prevents bacterial infestations and spoilage due to oxidation.
+Similarly, it is also a powerful agent commonly used in food preservation, as it reduces bacterial infestations and spoilage due to oxidation.

 How to Read the Units of Measurement for Papain